OpenSlides/OpenSlides/DEVELOPMENT.md

 functionality for this is bundled in this repository.
 The following make commands are available:

 -   `make extract-translations`: Extracts all strings which need translations from all services and merges them together into a single `template-en-pot`, which is placed under `i18n/`.
+You must run `make run-dev` in another terminal before you can execute this command.
 -   `make push-translations`: Push the current template file under `i18n/template-en.pot` to Transifex to allow translating it there.
 -   `make pull-translations`: Pull the translations in all languages available in the client from